ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 K J           " jmp to first/last child node of current node's parent C             " make selected dir node the new root node
 ```

-### NVIM-BQF
-- shows preview window of current item in prefix window for nvim
-- `zf` will open a fzf prompt to fuzzy search quickfix items
-    - `ctrl-t` and x/v will open in new tab or vert/hor split

 ### NVIM-TREE
 - `g?` - to list commands
 - `ctrl-k` - show info on file(full path, size, access/mod/create datetime)